Muhammad-Mubashir-Shafique/three-mens-morris-desktop/README.md

 ### 🔧 Option 1: Installer (Recommended)

-Download the `.exe` or `.jar` installer from the [Releases](https://github.com/Muhammad-Mubashir-Shafique/three-mens-morris-desktop/releases) section and double-click to launch the game.
+Download the `.exe` or `.jar` from the [Releases](https://github.com/Muhammad-Mubashir-Shafique/three-mens-morris-desktop/releases) section and double-click to launch the game.

 ### ⚙️ Option 2: Terminal